 Madsion Dunn, Diane Lee, and Isabella O'Shea, all class of 2018, worked with researchers and clinicians in the Perioperative Medicine division at Massachusetts General Hospital (MGH).
 These internships are research-based internships that also include a day per week observing surgery.
 "Everyone in the lab was willing to share their expertise on a whole range of subjects, and the amount of new information that I was exposed to was incredible," Lee shared.
 "I saw the theoretics that I learned in Bio class coming to life in front of me!"

-These internships are graciously offered with the help of Dr. Peter Dunn, Brooks School alum, who is the Executive Medical Director of Perioperative surgery at MGH.
+These internships are graciously offered with the help of Dr. Peter Dunn, Brooks School alum, who is the Executive Medical Director of Perioperative Administration at MGH.

 Jameson Lehrer '18 spent four weeks in New Brunswick, Canada working on marine bird conservation research in association with the Quebec Labrador Foundation (QLF).
 These internships are graciously offered through the help of Larry Morris, former Brooks School parent and current QLF President and Beth Ailing, QLF Executive Vice President.